rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 **Copy Binaries to a clean folder**

 ```
-For CSP/Enterprise Deployment Model, copy the generated binaries directory to the /root directory on the CSP/Enterprise VM
+For CSP/Enterprise Deployment Model, copy the generated binaries directory to the /root directory on the CSP/Enterprise system
-For Single VM model, copy the generated binaries directory to the /root directory on the deployment VM
+For Single system model, copy the generated binaries directory to the /root directory on the deployment system
 ```

 ## **7. Deployment & Usecase Workflow Tools Installation**

-The below installation is required on the Build & Deployment VM only and the Platform(Windows,Linux or MacOS) for Usecase Workflow Tool Installation
+The below installation is required on the Build & Deployment system only and the Platform(Windows,Linux or MacOS) for Usecase Workflow Tool Installation

 **Deployment Tools Installation**